2people-IT/react-boilerplate/README.md

 ### src/assets

 Directory where all assets must be placed.
 Usually has _fonts_ and _img_ subdirectories.
-Also here are located all global scss files, including _main.scss_ (webpack styles entrypoint) and different _extend_ files (keyframes, fonts, variables, etc.).
-Extend files names must begin from _.

 ### src/components